prentissw/obsidian-charted-roots/docs/specification.md

 │ ○ Minimal (year only)                   │
 │ ● Standard (names + dates)              │
 │ ○ Full (maximum privacy)                │
 │                                         │
+│ Apply to:                               │
+│ ● All individuals                       │
+│ ○ Living individuals only               │
+│ ○ Minors only (under 18)                │
+│ ○ Living individuals + Minors           │
+│                                         │
 │ ☑ Generate obfuscation mapping file    │
 │ ☑ Include structural statistics only   │